HeisenBugDev/world-peace/README.md

-# world-peace
+# GitHub >> War.

-Please stop fighting.
+Please open an issue on this GitHub repo if there's an issue with world peace.